squid-cache/squid-cache.github.io/docs/KnowledgeBase/WhatIsNumClients.md

     **OR**
 - performed more than one HTTP or ICP request in th epast 5 minutes

-This logic is hard-coded in the Squid source and at this time can't be changed.
+This logic is hard-coded in the Squid source and at this time cannot be changed.